-This portfolio contains images from my fall semester at Drake University.
+This portfolio contains images from my spring semester at Drake University.

 *When the next portfolio begins to develop, this page will undergo changes to accommodate new pieces.*